How to Play Rummy

 ▪ Valid sets

-A valid set is a combination of three or four cards of the same rank
+A valid set is basically a combination of three or more cards of the same rank but different suits.

 ▪ Invalid Sets